1) Where are you located?

 8) Can I let my cat outside?

 The answer to this is yes and no. Any cat purchased from us must be an indoor cat.
 New England has an ever more present population of coyotes.
 We also have Fisher and Fox.
 Tower Hill Botanic Garden reports sightings of black bear and bobcats.
 Cats are a delicious snacks for them.
-In addition they are susceptible to automobile accidents, diseases like Feline leukemia and FIV endemic in the stray cat population.
+In addition they are susceptible to automobile accidents, diseases like Feline leukemia and FIV are epidemic in the stray cat population.
 Feline Immunodeficiency Virus (FIV) the feline equivalent of human AIDS is found in 25% of all stray unneutered male cats.

 You may take your cat outside in a properly fitting harness, on leash and supervised at all times.
 There are times when no matter how careful you are your cat may slip outside, accidents happen.
 A cat that has never been out will be terribly frightened and may bolt, running until they are lost.
 I encourage owners to familiarize their inside cats with the area around their home.
 By becoming familiar with the sites and sounds they will know they can return to their house and find the door in to their safe refuge.
 Your cat should never be put on a leash tied in the yard.
 Siamese are intelligent cats and when left like this can wiggle out of the harness.
 I have seen it done.
 Therefore we ask that your cat remain indoors unless it is in a properly fitting harness, on leash with the leash in your hand.
+An indoor cat is perfectly happy to stay inside if you are there to enrich its life with active play and interaction.
+Siamese love to talk and be talked to.

 9) What color kittens do you have?